 Then as now, a sequel is usually not as good as the original, but “The Turk in Italy” is still quite clever and funny and is worth seeing if you get the chance.
 And the music is vintage Rossini.

 The staging at the Gamle Scene was lively and colorful, and they even did lots of scene changes mainly by pushing variously-shaped partitions in and out from the wings.
 The audience was very appreciative.
 As you can see from the photos, the house was full, or very nearly so.

-If by any chance you are going to be in Copenhagen on the 14th or 15th of November 2017 you could see Donizetti’s L’Elisir d’amore at the Old Stage.
+If you had been in Copenhagen on the 14th or 15th of November 2017 you could have seen Donizetti’s L’Elisir d’amore at the Old Stage.

-Starting in January 2018 an opera called Lulu will be shown there — but not Alban Berg’s Lulu, which is the one performed at major opera houses all over the world.
-Rather, they will be doing a Danish opera of that name by the composer Friedriech Kuhlau (1786-1832).
-This Romantic fairy tale opera was a big success when it premiered in 1824, but its popularity was short-lived, and it has not been staged since 1838.
+Starting in January 2018 an opera called Lulu was shown there — but not Alban Berg’s Lulu, which is the one performed at major opera houses all over the world.
+Rather, they re-discovered a Danish opera of that name by the composer Friedriech Kuhlau (1786-1832).
+This Romantic fairy tale opera was a big success when it premiered in 1824, but its popularity was short-lived, and it had not been staged since 1838.
 (There is a complete recording of it on YouTube, however.)
 (And yes, I am listening to it as I write this.)

 My photos in this post are from 2009.
 I revised the text in 2018.